Latest Stellar (XLM) News Update

 TLDR

-Stellar’s roadmap focuses on scalability, enterprise adoption, and real-world utility.
+Stellar’s roadmap focuses on scaling infrastructure and expanding real-world use cases.
+Key initiatives include:

 Deep Dive